andrewt0301/hse-acos-course/docs/part1ca/02_DataTypes/lecture.md

 ## Homework

+__NOTE: This is a self-study activity, do not need to hand in, no checking, no score.__

 1. Convert the following decimal numbers to __6-bit__ binary numbers (describe how you have done this).

    Unsigned: `0`, `13`, `24`, `63`.